© 2026 Wellness Project™

 How do I analyze my Withings data with AI?+

-Connect your Withings scale or blood pressure monitor to Apple Health on iPhone or Google Health Connect on Android, link that account to Wellness Project, then add the Wellness Project MCP server to Claude or connect ChatGPT.
+Connect your Withings scale, watch, or sleep mat natively to Wellness Project in the app, then add the Wellness Project MCP server to Claude or connect ChatGPT.
 Once that's done you can ask plain-language questions like how your weight has trended over the last three months and get an answer built from your actual logged readings rather than a generic explanation.

 Can AI read my Withings blood pressure readings?+